-- 1. This report applies the principles of risk management, and asset adequacy analysis, using the tool of and stochastic modeling to establish the C3 RBC risk component for the products within its scope.
+- 1. This report applies the principles of risk management and asset adequacy analysis, using the tool of stochastic modeling to establish the C3 RBC risk component for the products within its scope.
 In general, a stochastic approach to interest rates and equity performance is preferred.
-However, an exception to the stochastic modeling requirement can be made if certain conditions are met, as described in Section 6(G)(5) below. - 2.
+However, an exception to the stochastic modeling requirement can be made if certain conditions are met, as described in Sections 6(G)(2) and 6(G)(3) below. - 2.
 This report recommends that the Reported Amount for policies falling within its scope be based on an amount calculated using a stochastic method when appropriate (Stochastic Amount).
 The Stochastic Amount shall be determined based on projections of net cash flows using the methods described below. - 3.
 The actuary may elect to perform the calculations required by this report on a date other than the Valuation Date, but in no event earlier than six months before the Valuation Date, as long as an appropriate method is used to adjust the amounts so determined to the Valuation Date.
-Disclosure of the results of such adjustment and the methodology used to determine the adjustment is required. - 3. - 4.
+Disclosure of the results of such adjustment and the methodology used to determine the adjustment is required. - 4.
 The Stochastic Amount is calculated in the aggregate using a projection of net cash flows over a broad range of stochastically generated Scenarios, using Prudent Estimate Assumptions for all assumptions not stochastically modeled, and then applying a prescribed Conditional Tail Expectation level. - 5.
-A company may elect to exclude certain policies from the stochastic modeling requirement if certain conditions are met (as described in Section 6(G)(5) below.)
-The Alternative Amount is otherwise determined for those policies excluded from the stochastic modeling requirement. - 6.
-The Reported Amount is the sum over all Business Segments of the Stochastic Amount and or the Alternative Amount for each Business Segment or combination of Business Segments, if any, less the statutory reserve relating to the policies being valued.
+It will not be necessary to determine the Stochastic Amount for groups of policies where such policies are deemed not have material tail risk by means of passing the Stochastic Exclusion Test detailed in Section 6(G)(2).
+For groups of policies passing the Stochastic Exclusion Test, the C3 amount may be determined as the Factor-based Amount as described in section 6I. - 6.
+A company may elect to exclude certain policies from the stochastic modeling requirement if certain conditions are met (as described in Section 6(G)(3) below.)
+The Alternative Amount is otherwise determined for those policies not covered by the Factor-based Amount and otherwise excluded from the stochastic modeling requirement. - Recognizing that there may be some liabilities not included in a company's models, an amount for non-modeled liabilities should be included in the Total Asset Requirement determined. - 8.
+The Total Asset Requirement is the sum over all Business Segments of the Stochastic Amount, the Alternative Amount or the Factor-based Amount for each Business Segment or combination of Business Segments plus any Non-modeled Amount related to each segment or combination of segments. - 9.
+The Reported Amount is the Total Asset Requirement less the less the statutory value on the valuation date of the liabilities included in the determination of the Total Asset Requirement.